 Your blog’s DA is a measure of how well your website is likely to perform in search engine results.
 Basically, it’s a search engine ranking score developed to give an overview of likely site performance.

 A higher domain authority equals a better chance of your site showing up in a search engine.
+Likewise, this validity tool will positively affect your travel blogger income.

 For the purposes of this 8-month blog report, my DA is currently 18.